The Bulgarian Legal System and Legal Research

 2.7.
 The Practice of the Courts

 At the same time, three types of court decisions are of such significant importance as to impact the enforcement of laws and other acts.
-Firstly, those judgments of the Supreme Administrative Court (SAC) by which it abrogates statutory instruments which contradict an Act of Parliament or the Constitution (refer to 2.3. above).
-Secondly, each of the Civil, Commercial or Criminal Colleges (each consisting of the justices belonging to the respective College) of the Supreme Court of Cassation (SCC) can issue Interpretative Decision, which are binding on other courts and on the executive branch of the government.
-Such are issued where the respective college finds that an interpretation of an Act of Parliament or of a statutory instrument is needed (because of the lower courts issuing flawed judgments by misinterpreting such Acts or instruments, or because of dissenting judgments of different courts on similar cases).
-Thirdly and similarly, the justices in the Supreme Administrative Court can issue Interpretative Decrees, which are binding on the Judiciary and the Executive Branch of the Government (including the local authorities) as well as on all public bodies which are entrusted with the right to make delegated legislation (e.g. the Central Bank)[3].
+Firstly, those judgments of the Supreme Administrative Court (SAC) by which it abrogates statutory instruments that conflict with an Act of Parliament or the Constitution (refer to 2.3. above).
+Secondly, each of the Civil, Commercial, or Criminal Colleges (each consisting of the justices belonging to the respective College) of the Supreme Court of Cassation (SCC) can issue Interpretative Decisions, which are binding on other courts and the executive branch of the government.
+Such are issued where the respective college finds that an interpretation of an Act of Parliament or a statutory instrument is needed (because of the lower courts issuing flawed judgments by misinterpreting such Acts or instruments, or because of dissenting judgments of different courts on similar cases).
+Thirdly and similarly, the justices in the Supreme Administrative Court can issue Interpretative Decrees, which are binding on the Judiciary and the Executive Branch of the Government (including the local authorities) as well as on all public bodies which are entrusted with the right to make delegated legislation (e.g. the Central Bank).[3]
 The latter two classes of decrees are dealt with in the Judicature Act 2007 and the Administrative Procedure Code (APC) and are traditional for the Bulgarian legal system.

 According to Interpretative Decision No 1 of 19.02.2010 of SCC, a court decision, which is consistent with a rendered interpretative decision or a decision under Art.
 291 of the Civil Procedure Code for unifying the court practice, is not appealable before SCC.
 Thus, SCC’s decisions under Art.
-291 of the Civil Procedure Code are of significant importance for unifying the court practice on disputable questions of law.
+291 of the Civil Procedure Code is of significant importance for unifying the court practice on disputable questions of law.

 This is a subsidiary source of law the main characteristics of which are: a continuous implementation by many persons and its “opinion necessitatis” i.e. the common understanding of its binding force.
 It is not uncommon in business relations.